bernhardhuber/tgftools/README.md

 target_node_id := node_id
 ```

-An simple example with 2 nodes, and 1 edge is the following:
+An simple example with 2 nodes, and 1 edge:

 ```
 1 Alice